Fall Tour Day

 Tours of the university housing and activity centers where Western students typically live and participate in university offerings.

-2024 Common Reads Authors
+Example of Common Reads Authors (from 2024)

 A woman with dark hair and brown eyes is wearing a black blouse and a gold necklace, smiling softly.